 Our lovingly updated 1846 Victorian Bed & Breakfast is located on a quiet street in Harwich, a quintessential Massachusetts fishing town.
 The setting is the Historic Center of Harwich near Harwich Port and the beach, very close to the Cape Cod rail trail (bike path), cranberry bogs and within a quick drive to a wide variety of restaurants.
-The surrounding towns of Chatham, Brewster and Dennis are a short drive from the B&B making our location an ideal home base to enjoy all of the many things to do while visiting the Cape.
+The surrounding towns of Chatham, Brewster and Dennis are a short drive from the B&B making our location an ideal location to enjoy all of the many things to do while visiting the Cape.

 Each welcoming guest room offers queen sized beds and includes high definition flat screen televisions with cable and media streaming, free WiFi, air conditioning, housekeeping & parking.
 Every breakfast served demonstrates a combination of professional restaurant cooking and the amazing flavors of locally grown real foods.
 There is no other B&B in the area where you will be served breakfast by a working professional chef.

 We (Lori & Tim) along with our dog Tye live on premises and are the Innkeepers & your hosts.
 We are true Cape Cod locals (Lori was born & raised in Brewster) and are always happy to share tips & ideas of how to best explore the Cape.